ngcurrier/ProteusCFD/README.md

 * Dev version of python for inclusion of python headers libpython-dev
 * H5PY (package python-h5py on Debian) - needed for chemistry database
 * Package libz-dev on Debian
+* Packages for HDF5 > 1.10: libhdf5-dev AND libhdf5-serial-dev on Debian (you can run script hdf5_fix.sh as root if you are getting linking errors due to serial/parallel HDF5 package installs)
+* Package for CGNS support: libcgns-dev on Debian

 Dependencies for GUI
 ====================